 Following procedure is a manager’s role, yet a leader goes beyond by setting the pace and casting a vision for the team to follow.

 These are just a few examples from a long list to demonstrated that management is functional – whereas leadership required far more.

 How can a business help a great manager become a great leader

 Every business needs leaders to inspire the team and drive the organisation to not only succeed, but to thrive.
-In order to do this, middle managers need to be continually developed and nurtured with regular quality training and communication.
-People Matters HR have a proven track record of helping leaders understand their role so they can carry it out more effectively Learning from us gives the individuals you employ in a management role the tools they need to help the business grow.
+Continually develop and nurture middle managers through regular, quality training and coaching.
+This enables them to reach their full potential.
+Ultimately, this will improve the capability and behaviours of leaders to get the most out of their team.
+Recognising the distinctions in leader vs manager roles is fundamental for organisational success.
+People Matters HR have a proven track record of helping leaders understand their role so they can carry it out more effectively.
+Learning from us gives the individuals you employ in a management role the tools they need to help the business grow.
 If you want to help develop your managers in to leaders, we can help.
 Call PMHR on 0161 738 1808 for more information.

 People Matters HR CEO Niel Cope is delivering an intensive leadership program consisting of 6, half-day workshops, each of which focusses on specific areas of leadership and has been specifically written to address the challenges faced by businesses today.